ErduanY/ErduanY/README.md

 - 📫 How to reach me **erduan.yousif@medieinstitutet.se**

-- 📄 Know about my experiences [Contact for resume!](Contact for resume!)
+- 📄 Want to know about my experiences?
+[Contact for resume!]

 <h3 align="left">Connect with me:</h3>
 <p align="left">